apache/servicemix4-features/examples/cxf-ws-addressing/README.txt

      mvn compile exec:java

-   It makes an invocation with WS-Addressing headers and displays the response.
+   It makes an invocation with WS-Addressing headers and displays, in the ServiceMix console, a response similar to that shown in the web client (see above).

 Changing /cxf servlet alias
 ---------------------------
 By default CXF Servlet is assigned a '/cxf' alias.
-You can change it in a couple of ways
+You can change it in a couple of ways:

 a.
-Add org.apache.cxf.osgi.cfg to /etc directory and set the 'org.apache.cxf.servlet.context' property, for example : org.apache.cxf.servlet.context=/custom
+Add org.apache.cxf.osgi.cfg to the /etc directory and set the 'org.apache.cxf.servlet.context' property, for example:

+     org.apache.cxf.servlet.context=/custom

 b.
-Use shell config commands, for example : config:edit org.apache.cxf.osgi
+Use shell config commands, for example:

+     config:edit org.apache.cxf.osgi
      config:propset org.apache.cxf.servlet.context /super
      config:update

 B. Building the Example Bundle Yourself
 ---------------------------------------